pay-theory/pay-theory-ui/src/admin/AccountOverviewCard/README.md

-# BooksComponents.AccountOverviewCard
+# AccountOverviewCard

-A UI element for displaying read only details from a pay theory user account.
+A UI element for displaying read only details from a Pay Theory user account.

 ## Hooks